ecd1012/rpi_road_object_detection/README.md

 ```
 sudo raspi-config
 ```
 9.)
-Go to Intercae Options and make sure the Pi Camera is enabled.
+Go to Interface Options and make sure the Pi Camera is enabled.

 Setting Up Hardware
 ===================